 Few markets in the country benefit from the kind of tourism engine the Coachella Valley has.
 Consider the annual calendar:

-- BNP Paribas Open — one of the largest tennis tournaments in the world
+- BNP Paribas Open at Indian Wells, one of the largest non-Grand Slam tennis tournaments in the world

 Each of these drivers puts consumers in front of local retail businesses.
 Restaurant owners, shop operators, and service providers in the valley benefit from demand streams that most retail locations simply don't have.